aaronbloomfield/ccc/hws/tokens/index.md

 #### Part 1, task 6: Send me some money!

 You need to transfer some amount of your cryptocurrency.
-The address to transfer it to in on the Canvas landing page.
+The address to transfer it to in in the blockchain explorer's links section.
 This should be through the `transfer()` function (NOT `approve()`).
 You should transfer me exactly 10.0 of your token cryptocurrency.
 So if you have 8 decimals, then you will transfer 1,000,000,000 (which is $10 \ast 10^8$) total units.
 Save the transaction hash of where you sent me your cryptocurrency, as you will need to submit that value.

 If you look at the blockchain explorer for the account you have to send the cryptocurrency to, it will tell you how much has been sent (formally, how much that account holds).
 Note that if you deploy multiple contracts that use the same token cryptocurrency abbreviation, it will only consider the most recently deployed one -- which means if you redeploy the contract, you will have to re-send the cryptocurrency.